sunyatin/McSwan/README.md

 ## Tutorial

-For a tutorial, please read "McSwan_tutorial_24052017.html".
+For a tutorial, please read the vignette in the vignettes/ directory.

 ## References